sameer2800/All-damn-useful-codes/README.md

 	complexity of each query is log n * log m. where n= rows and m = columns.

+##Bellman Ford :

+	this algorithm is used to find the shortest distance from source (similar to dijikstra) . but the complexity is O(VE) .

+	Bellman ford algo is mainly used to find negative cycles in the graph. but it do not find the position of negative cycle.

 ##Floyd warshall :

 	shortest distance between every two nodes in the entire